 That’s where professional liability coverage comes in.
-This policy helps businesses like law firms, financial advisors, consultants, and insurance agencies avoid high costs from lawsuits related to the quality of your work.
+This policy helps professionals like accountants, lawyers, consultants, and insurance agents avoid high costs from lawsuits related to the quality of their work.

 Read more about general liability vs. professional liability insurance.

-Find more answers to frequently asked questions about general liability insurance.
+If you want to learn more about this policy, you can find additional answers in our frequently asked questions about general liability insurance.

 If there are any additional questions you have about coverage or other types of business insurance you may need, you can also contact an Insureon agent.